Best road tax-free cars 2022

 Only new electric and hydrogen-powered cars are free from annual road tax today, but a range of used cars and classic cars are also exempt.

 Car ownership isn’t cheap.
-Once you’ve paid for the car, you need to factor in insurance prices, VED (road tax), fuel bills and annual maintenance costs, such as servicing and MoTs.
+Once you’ve paid for the car, you need to factor in insurance prices, VED (Vehicle Excise Duty) road tax, fuel bills and annual maintenance costs, such as servicing and MoTs.

 Thanks to cleaner engines and hybrid technology, motorists can cover more miles for their money these days.
 Another area in which drivers can save money is by buying a new, used or classic car that’s VED exempt.

-Under the new road-tax system, only fully electric and hydrogen fuel-cell cars are exempt from VED.
+Under the latest VED road-tax system, only fully electric and hydrogen fuel-cell cars are exempt from VED.
 For more information on those, check out our guides to the best electric cars and cheapest electric cars.

 First-year rates vary for both petrol and diesel cars and are usually rolled into the on-the-road price of the car but, from the second year onwards, most cars are liable for a flat fee.